+Diverticulosisis the presence of small outpouchings (diverticula) in the muscular wall of your large intestine that form in weakened areas of the bowel.
+They usually occur in the sigmoid colon, the high-pressure area of the lower large intestine.
 Diverticular disease is very common and occurs in 10% of people over age 40 and in 50% of people over age 60 in Western cultures.
 It is often caused by too little roughage (fiber) in the diet.
 Diverticulosis can sometimes develop/progress into diverticulitis

 Complications of diverticular disease happen in about 10% of people with outpouchings.
-They include infection or inflammation (diverticulitis), bleeding and obstruction.
+They include infection or inflammation in the pouches (diverticulitis), which can lead to bleeding and obstruction.
 Treatment of diverticulitis includes treating the constipation and sometimes antibiotics if really severe.
 Surgery is needed as last resort in those who have significant complications to remove the involved diseased segment of the colon.

 Each year, 130,000 Americans are diagnosed with colorectal cancer, the second most common form of cancer in the United States.
 Fortunately, with advances in early detection and treatment, colorectal cancer is one of the most curable forms of the disease.
 By using a variety of screening tests, it is possible to prevent, detect and treat the disease long before symptoms appear.